Veggie Tortilla Soup

 • 1 (15-ounce) can black beans, drained and rinsed

-• 1 (15-ounce) can pinto or pink beans, drained or rinsed
+• 1 (15-ounce) can pinto or pink beans, drained and rinsed

 • ½ tsp coriander